-In the case of normal market purchases or sales, however, the settlement date – i.e. the date on which the asset is delivered to or by WACKER – is relevant for initial recognition and derecognition.
+In the case of normal market purchases or sales, however, the settlement date – i. e. the date on which the asset is delivered to or by WACKER – is relevant for initial recognition and derecognition.
 In general, financial assets and financial liabilities are not netted.
 A net amount is presented in the statement of financial position if, and only if, the entity currently has a right to net the recognized amounts and intends to settle on a net basis.
-Where financial instruments are combined, borrowed capital and equity components are split up and shown separately by the issuer.
+Where financial instruments are combined, liability and equity components are split up and presented separately by the issuer.

-Financial assets at WACKER comprise, in particular, cash and cash equivalents, trade receivables, loans granted and other receivables, held-to-maturity financial investments, and primary and derivative financial assets held for trading.
+Financial assets at WACKER include, in particular, cash and cash equivalents, trade receivables and derivatives, as well as financial assets that are held to collect and financial assets that are held for trading.
 Financial liabilities must generally be settled using cash or another financial asset.
-Financial liabilities include, in particular, the Group’s own bonds and other securitized liabilities, trade payables, liabilities to banks, finance lease payables, promissory notes (German Schuldscheine) and derivative financial liabilities.
+Financial liabilities include, in particular, the Group’s own bonds and other securitized liabilities, trade payables, liabilities to banks, finance lease liabilities, promissory notes (German Schuldscheine) and derivative financial liabilities.

-WACKER does not make use of its option to measure financial assets and liabilities at fair value through profit or loss on initial recognition (fair value option).
+WACKER does not use the option to measure financial assets and liabilities at fair value through profit or loss on initial recognition (fair value option).

-The manner in which financial assets and liabilities are subsequently measured depends on how a financial instrument is classified into the following categories pursuant to IAS 39: financial instruments can be “held for trading” or “held to maturity” and assigned to the “available for sale” or “loans and receivables” category.
+Financial instruments can be “held for trading” or “held to maturity” and assigned to the “available for sale” or the “loans and receivables” category.

 Financial instruments held for trading are measured at fair value through profit or loss.
 This category also includes all derivative financial instruments that do not qualify for hedge accounting.